 I personally would stick with buttermilk for taste purposes.
 You can usually buy a pint of it for small batch baking.

-After making this recipe, check out my recipes for using up leftover buttermilk.
+After making this recipe, check out my recipes for using leftover buttermilk.

-However, if you don’t have buttermilk, in a pinch you can substitute an equal amount of whole milk plus 1 tablespoon lemon juice or vinegar.
+However, if you don’t have buttermilk, in a pinch you can substitute an equal amount of whole milk plus lemon juice or vinegar.